mitkox/AzureTerraformWorkshop/challenges/02-azurevm/README.md

 ### Create a Resource Group

-Now create a Resource Group to contain all of our infrastructure using the variables to interpolate the parameters:
+Now create a Resource Group to contain all of our infrastructure using the variables to interpolate the parameters.
+A variable is a user or machine-supplied input in Terraform configurations.
+Variables can be supplied via environment variables, CLI flags, or variable files.
+Combined with modules, variables help make Terraform flexible, sharable, and extensible.
+Variable must be defined before used, to do so:

 ```hcl
 resource "azurerm_resource_group" "main" {